fenago/kafka-training/lab_guides/ksqldb-streaming-labs/md/lab1_ksqlDB.md

 docker-compose files to the right will run everything for you via Docker, including ksqlDB itself.

-Select the docker-compose file that you'd like to use, depending on whether or not you're already running Kafka.
-Next, copy and paste it into a file named docker-compose.yml on your local filesystem.
+Copy and paste following content into a file named `docker-compose.yml` on your local filesystem.
+You can run ` nano docker-compose.yml` command to create and edit file using nano editor.

 ```